For most, the threat of artificial intelligence seems like science fiction, the stuff of movies like I, Robot, The Matrix, and The Terminator.

 At the same time however, AI presents a real existential threat to humanity.
 All other existential threats, from global warming to weapons of mass destruction, have some sort of treaty in place to manage the associated risks.
 It’s time we had one for AI too.

 It’s vital we work on establishing an international framework now, in what are relatively early days, before the AI industry develops too far, before we become too used to its benefits, before associated vested interests and lobby groups gain too much power.
-The difficulties in addressing the global warming crisis show the tendency of humans to inertia, even when faced with existential threat. “[T]he human race might easily permit itself to drift into a position of such dependence on the machines that it would have no practical choice but to accept all of the machines’ decisions,” wrote Bill Joy, co-founder of Sun Microsystems, in his essay “Why the Future Doesn’t Need Us.”
+The difficulties in addressing the global warming crisis show the tendency of humans to inertia, even when faced with a proven existential threat. “[T]he human race might easily permit itself to drift into a position of such dependence on the machines that it would have no practical choice but to accept all of the machines’ decisions,” wrote Bill Joy, co-founder of Sun Microsystems, in his essay “Why the Future Doesn’t Need Us.”
 At that point, he warned, “People won’t be able to just turn the machines off, because they will be so dependent on them that turning them off would amount to suicide.”